git-pull/tao-of-tmux/manuscript/00-foreward.md

 books tend to use this as filler.
 For me it's more of not wanting to leave complete beginners behind.

-For special circumstances like Windows 10, I opted that going so far as adding screenshots since a fair share may be more comfortable by a visual approach.
+For special circumstances like Windows 10, I opted that adding screenshots is best since a fair share may be more comfortable with a visual approach.

 [*Thinking Tmux*](#thinking-tmux) goes over a breakdown of what tmux does and how it relates to the GUI desktops we already use on our